robertschmidt54/AdvancedUnixTutorial/README.md

 X = 42
 ```

 Here we see an example of declaring a variable.
 Variables can store values to be used later.
+They can be numeric or strings.
 In this case we define a variable ```x``` to be the number ```42```.
 We then print the variable to the screen using the echo command.
 Notice how we have to call the variable as ```$x```.
 This is true of every variable in bash scripting.
 You need that $.
+With these basics you can do a lot of cool things.

+The power of bash sripting comes from being able to run multiple things in sequence and controlling that sequence.
+In the next section we will look at some of the control options.
+These are universal to most programming languages so once you've seen them here you will have seen them all.

+## Controling when something happens: IF statements: